-An institution ceases to offer all educational courses or programs.
+An institution ceases to offer all educational courses or programs or loses state authorization or licensure for the institution or a program.

 - Institutions planning closure must follow the Commission's "Policy on Closing an Institution."
 In particular, the proposal must present evidence that the institution has made appropriate arrangements for students to complete their programs of study and for transfer of student records to other institutions.
 The institution should also make arrangements for transfer of financial aid awards. - If an institution closes programs offered, it needs to make appropriate arrangements for students enrolled in these programs to complete their educational goals.